15 Top-Rated Beaches in the US

 Boasting nearly 70 miles of coastline, San Diego is home to some of the most beautiful beaches in America.
 La Jolla Cove may not be the most expansive, but it's one of the most photographed and top-rated beaches in California.
 Facing north, this small gem is tucked between sandstone cliffs, making it the perfect spot to swim, snorkel, or scuba dive.

 The deep, blue-green bay is well protected, and the visibility is great (at times you can see beyond 30 feet).
 Another bonus: It's nestled within the La Jolla Underwater Park Ecological Reserve, which prohibits fishing and removal of objects from the area.
 The result: the bay is teeming with marine life.
 It truly is a diver's paradise and one of the best beaches in San Diego.
+Be sure to pack your snorkel gear.

 A quick jaunt north (about 12 minutes by car) will take you to La Jolla Shores.
 This laid-back spot offers tourists a mile-long stretch of soft sand and gentle surf.
 Thinking of trying your hand (and feet) at surfing?
 The small waves featured at this pretty beach make it ideal for beginners.
 Paddleboarders and families with young kids will also appreciate the calm waters.